grahamkirby/race-timing/README.md

     * example format for race entries: [```entries.txt```](src/main/resources/lap_race/devils_burdens/sample_config/input/entries.txt)
     * example format for raw results: [```rawtimes.txt```](src/main/resources/lap_race/devils_burdens/sample_config/input/rawtimes.txt)
 4. Run the class [```Results```](/src/main/java/lap_race/Results.java),
-passing the path of the new configuration file as command line parameter.
+passing the path of the new configuration file as command line parameter (surrounded by double quotes, no escaping of spaces).
 5. The results files will be created in the ```output``` sub-directory in CSV and HTML
 formats:
     * overall results